TapRoot Farms

 The Plants

-The seedling sprouts will then live out the remainder of their lifecycle atop the floating raft boards inside the 8ft by 128ft Growasis Ground Deep Water Culture System.
+The seedling sprouts will then live out the remainder of their lifecycle atop the floating raft boards inside one of the two 8ft by 126ft Growasis Ground Deep Water Culture System.

 Growasis 4-tier Nursery